-Each week, Berkeley Police Information Officer Jennifer Coats peruses hundreds of “calls for service” that come into the Berkeley police department.
+Each week, Berkeley Police spokeswoman Officer Jennifer Coats peruses hundreds of “calls for service” that come into the Berkeley Police Department.

 There are auto burglaries, purse snatchings, cell phone thefts and strong-arm robberies.
 Occasionally there are killings and other violent crimes.